-The rates for Special Service
+The rates for Special Service members are based

 on recommendations from IPERS' actuary.
 Sheriffs/Deputy Sheriffs split the contributions equally with their employers, each paying 50%.
 Protection Occupation members pay 40% of the total contribution and their employers pay 60%.